Scaachi Koul: Girls Gone Wild: The Untold Story

-In May 2023, Koul revealed in a Huffington Post article that she was investigating former pornographic film franchise Girls Gone Wild and its founder Joe Francis.
+In May 2023, Koul revealed in a Huffington Post article that she was investigating the now-shuttered pornographic film franchise Girls Gone Wild and its founder Joe Francis.
 She also revealed that she had interviewed Francis for nine hours at a home he had in Punta Mita, Mexico.
 In December 2024, the three episode series Girls Gone Wild: The Untold Story, a documentary detailing Koul's investigation of Girls Gone Wild and Francis, became available to stream on Peacock.
 The documentary provided insight into Girls Gone Wild's influence and sex abuse allegation against the franchise and its founder.
 Koul's 2022 interview with Francis, who was revealed to now be living outside of the United States in Mexico since 2015 following a criminal conviction for imprisoning three women at his Hollywood home and assaulting one of them, was included in the series as well.
-In Koul's documentary series, multiple people, including a former Girls Gone Wild cameraman, alleged that Francis engaged in sex with underage minors and that some his sexual encounters, no matter the age, were nonconsensual.
+In Koul's documentary series, multiple people, including a former Girls Gone Wild cameraman, alleged that Francis engaged in sex with underage minors and that some of his sexual encounters, no matter the age, were nonconsensual.